How fair are we? From conceptualization to automated assessment of fairness definitions: Existing Approaches for Fairness Assessment

-Listing \ref{lst:searchString} represents the search string we executed on the Scopus database by using three sets of keywords as follows: \emph{(i)} \textbf{FAIR}: ``\emph{fairness}'' or ``\emph{bias}''; \emph{(ii)} \textbf{ML}: ``\emph{data science}'' or ``\emph{machine learning}; \emph{(iii)} \textbf{TOOL}: ``\emph{toolkit},'' or ``\emph{definition}'', or ``\emph{audit}'', or ``\emph{testing}''.
-Table~\ref{tab:slr-results} reports the number of papers that contain such keywords in the corresponding column and row.
-Our ideal targets are papers containing at least one keyword for all the sets of terms, \ie FAIR, ML, and TOOL.
+\emph{(i)} \textbf{FAIR}: ``\emph{fairness}'' or ``\emph{bias}''; \emph{(ii)} \textbf{ML}: ``\emph{data science}'' or ``\emph{machine learning}; \emph{(iii)} \textbf{TOOL}: ``\emph{toolkit},'' or ``\emph{definition}'', or ``\emph{audit}'', or ``\emph{testing}'' or ``\emph{model-based}''.
+Table~\ref{tab:slr-results} reports the number of papers that contain such keywords in the corresponding column and row (e.g., 123 papers contain at least one term belonging to ML and TOOL sets).
+Our ideal targets are papers containing at least one keyword for all the defined sets of terms, \ie FAIR, ML, and TOOL.
 By running such a combination, we obtain only 15 works considering the abovementioned criteria.
 Therefore, we enlarged the set of eligible papers to two additional combinations highlighted in green, \emph{(i)} FAIR and ML; or \emph{(ii)} FAIR and TOOL.
-In the end, we obtained a total number of 68 scientific papers, including journal and conference publications.
+In the end, we obtained a total of 107 papers, including duplicate papers.
+By removing those ones, we ended up with 61 scientific papers, including journal and conference publications.

 Starting from this initial set of works, we manually inspected the title and abstract to scale down the search to meet our requirements.
 In particular, we defined the following inclusion and exclusion criteria: